Grizlucks/DSC180B-CapstoneFinalProject/README.md

 This project makes use of OPENAI and requires a 'config.py' file with the below line.

-- OPENAI_API_KEY = "YOUR_API_KEY_HERE"
+OPENAI_API_KEY = "YOUR_API_KEY_HERE"

-If running the test target with an OpenAI key, it will generate ten images (256x256) on that account to be charged (or with the user's remaining free credits if any.)
+If running the test target with a valid OpenAI key, it will generate ten images (256x256) on that account to be charged (or with the user's remaining free credits if any).

 ## Instructions and Project Guide

 ### run.py

 Call 'python run.py test' to run the project using test data.
+The project is not currently set up to run anything **except** test data.
 This requires a valid OpenAI API Key.
 See the above section for more information.

 ## notebooks/